 - The conclusions we reach

-If sponsored content is ever published, it will be clearly labeled.
+If sponsored content is ever published, it will be clearly labelled.

 No Outside Influence